Aria-wlj/Cloud-Certs/CLFC02/CLFC02.md

 helps you implement customer **identity and access management (CIAM)** into your **web and mobile applications**.
 You can quickly **set up / add user authentication** and **access control** to your applications in minutes.

 **lets you add user sign-up, sign-in, and access control to your web and mobile apps quickly and easily.**

+enables you to authenticate users through an external identity provider and provides temporary security credentials to access your app’s backend resources in AWS or any service behind Amazon API Gateway.